zhuocheng2004/HelloBVP/Readme.md

 # Build PDF

-Build the pdf, run make:
+To build the pdf, run make:
 ```bash
 $ make
 ```